 Some medical conditions will need support from school for your child to manage them in school.
-If this is the case the class teacher in conjunction with you as a parent/carer will write a management plan together.
+If this is the case the class teacher in conjunction with you as a parent/carer and health professionals will write a care plan together.
 This is usually for children with medical conditions such as diabetes or epilepsy.